 Can I Leave the State if I’m Under Investigation for a Crime in New Jersey?

 Sometimes police will specifically ask you to keep in touch with them or request that you do not leave the state.
 During an investigation, there is typically nothing to prevent you from leaving the state or going about your normal daily business.
 However, fleeing the state or suddenly changing your patterns might be a sign of guilt – at least in the eyes of a police officer.
 If you were already arrested and released on bail or you are on probation for another offense, you might not be allowed to travel to another state or otherwise refuse to cooperate with police.
-Talk to a criminal defense lawyer for advice on what to do in these complex situations.
+Talk to a criminal defense lawyer in Cape May for advice on what to do in these complex situations.

 Call Our Atlantic City Criminal Defense Lawyer for a Free Consultation